 Commercial hop cultivation began in Northern Germany during the late 1100s, supplying the local breweries with loads of early Hallertau and Spalter varieties.
 At the same time, flavoring and bittering beer with a herb mixture called “gruit” was quickly falling out of favor.
 The antiseptic qualities of hops preserved beer longer, which led to their quick and widespread use in beer making.

 Today, the United States is the world’s largest hop producing country.
 Germany comes in at a distant second when measured by metric tonnes.
+However, this is the eighth consecutive year of acreage growth, which is led by the US and Germany who account for 73% of total global hop acreage.

 Hops Thrive in Moderate Climates